-The LG 34GK950F offers both immersive and responsive gameplay experience.
+The LG 34GK950F offers both an immersive and responsive gaming experience.

-While the 144Hz refresh rate and quick response time take care of motion clarity, the huge 1440p ultrawide curved screen with the impeccable nano IPS panel ensures stunning visuals and immersion.
+While the 144Hz refresh rate and quick response time take care of motion clarity, the huge 1440p ultrawide curved screen with the flawless nano IPS panel ensures stunning visuals and immersion.

 |Panel Type||Nano IPS|

 |Aspect Ratio||21:9 (UltraWide)|

 |Response Time||5ms (GtG)|

 |Ports||DisplayPort 1.4, 2x HDMI 2.0|

 - Plenty of features including FreeSync